dougollerenshaw/figrid/README.md

     pytest --cov=figrid --cov-report=term-missing

+To manually format code:

+    black .

+To manually check code style:

+    flake8 .

-Tests are automatically run on push and pull request to the main branch using GitHub Actions.
+Tests and code quality checks are automatically run on push and pull request to the main branch using GitHub Actions.